anole-lang/anole/README.md

 # Ice
-A funny language named Ice.
+A funny language named Ice ( and only supports integer operations now ).

 ### Progress